JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

       Alternate Orz Font - Turn on/off the alternate font for untranslated Orz text.

-      Non-Stop Oscilloscope - Enabled the conversation oscilloscope to switch to music when nobody is talking (When speech is enabled).
+      Non-Stop Oscilloscope - Enable the conversation oscilloscope to switch to music when nobody is talking (When speech is enabled).

       Animated HyperSpace Stars - HD-only: Enables the legacy HD-mod animated HyperSpace stars.
 When disabled it switches to recreated faithful designs of the originals.